Jocelyn Blore

 A capstone research project is required to complete this degree program and topics are determined by individual students and their course professors or advisors.
 Students are encouraged to choose topics of interest related to their criminal justice internship experience.

-A 33-credit criminal justice minor is also offered at SOU as an add-on for students majoring in social sciences.
-There are 19 required credits for all minors and 16 upper-division courses selected by students based on their areas of interest or specialization.
+SOU also offers a 33-credit criminal justice minor as an add-on for students majoring in social sciences.
+All minors have 19 required credits and 16 upper-division courses selected by students based on their areas of interest or specialization.

 Bushnell University offers an online bachelor of science program in psychology with a concentration in forensic psychology.
-In addition to providing students with a strong foundation of psychological principles, this concentration offers an in-depth understanding of how these principles influence the criminal justice sphere.
+This concentration provides students with a strong foundation of psychological principles and an in-depth understanding of how these principles influence the criminal justice sphere.

 Courses within this major include forensic psychology; theories of personality; psychology of addictive behaviors; psychometrics; psychology of trauma; corrections in the 21st century; criminal law and procedure; criminal investigation; criminology; juvenile justice system; and victimology.